joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-08-20-family-devos-luke.md

 draft: false
 ---

-**Luke 4:41 And demons also came out of many, crying, “You are the Son of God!”
-But he rebuked them and would not allow them to speak, because they knew that he was the Christ.**
+**Luke 4:42–44 (CSB) When it was day, he went out and made his way to a deserted place.
+But the crowds were searching for him.
+They came to him and tried to keep him from leaving them.
+But he said to them, “It is necessary for me to proclaim the good news about the kingdom of God to the other towns also, because I was sent for this purpose.”
+And he was preaching in the synagogues of Judea.**